Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 Features of MicroStrategy.

-1.Data Connectivity: Connect to over one hundred databases, including enterprise directories, data warehouses, cloud databases, physical access systems, information assets, and more, using out-of-the-box gateways and drivers.
+1. Data Connectivity: Use out-of-the-box gateways and drivers to connect to over one hundred databases, including enterprise directories, data warehouses, cloud databases, physical access systems, information assets, and more.

-Draw information from web-based reports, and queries from other BI systems, ERP, CRM, or web applications.
+Draw information from web-based reports and queries from other BI systems, ERP, CRM, or web applications.

 A software development kit that enables users to create unique data connectors that link with R advanced analytics, Python, JavaScript, D3, GIS providers, and more will enable users to expand access to even more external sources.

-2.Data Preparation: Sort, profile, and transform data without having to export it to a spreadsheet using a procedure that automatically recommends, profiles, and parses it.
+2. Data Preparation: Sort, profile, and transform data without having to export it to a spreadsheet using a procedure that automatically recommends, profiles, and parses it.
 Save data transformations for reusable workflows for data preparation.

-3.Federated analytics: allows users to make use of their current investments in reliable data sources like Tableau, Qlik, and Power BI, combine data from several sources and create reports and insights without giving up any self-service BI options.
+3. Federated analytics allows users to use their current investments in reliable data sources like Tableau, Qlik, and Power BI, combine data from several sources, and create reports and insights without giving up any self-service BI options.
 Enhance Excel spreadsheets to do internal interface spreadsheet analysis.

-4.Enterprise Semantic Graph: Establish an index of all data assets that integrates and embeds everywhere, enhancing data silos with location intelligence and real-time telemetry, allowing for enhanced organization-wide data visibility and integrity.
+4. Enterprise Semantic Graph: Establish an index of all data assets that integrates and embeds everywhere, enhancing data silos with location intelligence and real-time telemetry, allowing for enhanced organization-wide data visibility and integrity.

-5.Data Visualization: Implement data visualizations through customized, user-friendly dossiers and dashboards, data discovery, and customized reports.
+5. Data Visualization: Implement data visualizations through customized, user-friendly dossiers and dashboards, data discovery, and customized reports.

-6.Big Data: Utilize current investments in big data with the open cloud architecture of MicroStrategy, including sources like Amazon, Google, and Microsoft as well as SQL, MDX, NoSQL, and Hadoop technologies.
+6. Big Data: MicroStrategy’s open cloud architecture allows you to utilize current investments in big data, including sources like Amazon, Google, and Microsoft, as well as SQL, MDX, NoSQL, and Hadoop technologies.

 Increase flexibility and visibility into your organization’s overall insights by operationalizing data lakes with the help of analytics.

-7.Hyperintelligence: pertinent and contextual insights will be revealed to you without your having to search for them.
+7. Hyperintelligence: pertinent and contextual insights will be revealed to you without your having to search for them.

 Quickly find intelligent responses to your queries with zero-click extensions that interface with websites, programs, Excel, email inboxes, Slack, and more.

-8.Machine learning: Drive sophisticated, automated data discovery using machine learning-powered advanced and predictive analytics.
+8. Machine learning: Drive sophisticated, automated data discovery using machine learning-powered advanced and predictive analytics.

-9.Collaboration: By commenting directly within the UI, you can raise queries, notify coworkers in discussion threads, draw attention to patterns, or draw focus to particular data points.
+9. Collaboration: By commenting directly within the UI, you can raise queries, notify coworkers in discussion threads, draw attention to patterns, or draw focus to particular data points.

 Share direct links with others using chat, email, or by directly inviting them to a customized view of a dossier.

-10.Personalization: Use slice-and-dice filters to research a dossier and then share your customized view with others.
+10. Personalization: Use slice-and-dice filters to research a dossier and then share your customized view with others.

 Users will only view the data that is pertinent to them because of the scheduling and automation of customized report delivery across their company through user preferences and security roles.

-11.Real-Time Alerts: Receive in-app, browser, and mobile notifications that keep you informed about KPIs thanks to the native push notification capabilities on the mobile app.
+11. Real-Time Alerts: Receive in-app, browser, and mobile notifications that keep you informed about KPIs thanks to the native push notification capabilities on the mobile app.
 Real-Time Alerts

 Utilize branding and white-label tools to incorporate unique offers.
 Add third-party capabilities to MicroStrategy to improve it.

-13.Digital Credentials: Instead of relying on outdated technologies like plastic ID cards, passwords, and tokens, digitize workplace authentication by using mobile, role-based identity badges that are connected to users’ cell phones.
+13. Digital Credentials: Instead of relying on outdated technologies like plastic ID cards, passwords, and tokens, digitize workplace authentication by using mobile, role-based identity badges that are connected to users’ cell phones.

-14.Web and mobile apps: Access data through desktop, mobile, and web apps from any location with an internet connection.
+14. Web and mobile apps: Access data through desktop, mobile, and web apps from any location with an internet connection.
 Create, test, and release your apps that speed up workflows.

-Cons for microstrategy.
+Cons for MicroStrategy.

 • Omits the use of machine learning methods.